-Students seeking a minor in writing with a concentration in creative writing take three (3) core courses and three (3) electives:
+Students seeking a minor in writing with a concentration in creative writing take six (6) courses: three (3) core courses and three (3) electives.
+In addition, students must submit a writing portfolio to the department in the semester of graduation.